Birds – Katavi NP

 Best Time for Bird Watching

-The birdlife in Katavi is good year-round, but at its best from November to April when the migratory birds from Europe and northern Africa are present.
+The birdlife in Katavi is good year-round, but at its best from November to April when Palearctic and intra-African migratory birds are present.
+This coincides with the Wet season.
 At this time, many resident bird species are nesting and are in breeding plumage.
-The rains usually arrive in November and last until early June.
-For birding specifically, November to March is the best time.
 The problem, however, is that many roads become hard to travel after continuous rain.
-As a result, most camps are closed from March to May.
-For wildlife viewing, the middle and end of the Dry season (June-October) is considerably better.
+As a result, most camps close for part or all of the period from November to May.
+For wildlife viewing, July to October, which is the middle and end of the Dry season, is considerably better.

 Want To Visit Katavi NP?